Arranging a Master Bedroom Layout

 Where to Put the Bed

-When laying out a master bedroom, begin with placing the bed.
-The bed is likely the largest piece of furniture in the room.
-A master bedroom should have at least a queen size bed, even if there is only one person.
-It's worthwhile for your comfort and for convenient hosting of out of town guests such as parents, siblings or friends, etc.
+When laying out a master bedroom, begin with placement of the bed.
+The bed is likely the largest piece of furniture in the room and all other furniture may be based upon the position of the bed.
+If you have the space, a master bedroom should have at least a queen size bed, even if for only one person.
+It's worthwhile for your comfort and for convenience when hosting of out of town guests such as parents or friends.

 A variation that is useful for smaller rooms is to have the bed in a corner, with the headboard and one side of the bed along perpendicular walls.
 A storage headboard is a good choice for this arrangement, because it will still allow for easy access to various items that are convenient to have on hand from either side of the bed.
 If space is at a premium, you will also want to utilize the storage space underneath the bed, either with a storage bed frame, or with under bed boxes.

 Beyond the easy access storage of a built-in closet, and the long-term under-bed storage, you may find that you need more places to put your stuff.
 Dressers and armoires should be chosen according to what works best for the proportions of your room.
 Keep in mind that you will want to ensure adequate clearance for opening drawers and doors.
 Enough space should remain that you can maneuver freely around the room even if drawers are pulled out and doors are ajar.
 Dressers and armoires also provide the opportunity for additional decorative features like mirrors, or a convenient place to put entertainment equipment like televisions and radios.
 If you prefer a lighter, more modular style of decorating, you can consider getting shelving with attractive storage containers fitted to the height and width of the shelves.
 Consider your dressing routine, and try to place the storage in a place that will fit your habits.